theflaggship/should-i/README.md

 - User Sign up/in with email and password (Demo account link provided).
 - See polls from various users
-- Create, Edit and Delete polls with options
+- Create, Edit and Delete polls
-- Create, Edit and Delete votes on options
+- Create, Edit and Delete options for polls
-- Create, Edit and Delete comments on polls
+- Create, Edit and Delete votes for options
   <br />

 ## Home Page: